 Not every state is experiencing a nursing shortage.
 Nurses tend to work in urban areas, leaving rural areas facing more significant shortages.
 Additionally, the COVID-19 pandemic has demonstrated the shortage of specialized nurses around the country.
 Healthcare systems are overwhelmed with the acute needs of patients ill with COVID-19, and nurses with specialized skillsets are in high demand.
 While there is a nursing shortage nationwide, it is interesting to see the differences between states.
 You might think that it could be rural vs. Urban areas, but that is not the case.
 According to a Supply and Demand Summary by the Center on Education and the Workforce at Georgetown University, North Dakota, Washington D.C. and Rhode Island have the highest concentration of nurses (Georgetown University PDF source).

 In contrast, California, Georgia and Nevada have the lowest.
 California, Texas and New York are reported to have the highest number of nurse vacancies.

 What Types of Nurses are Most in Demand?

-According to a quick search via Indeed®, there are vacancies in every unit, department and specialty across the U.S. The important takeaway is that not only is there a shortage of practicing nurses in all fields, but also a shortage of academic nurses.
-According to the NLN Biennial Survey, 43% of pre-licensure nursing programs state the number one reason for the inability to expand enrollment into their nursing program is a lack of nursing faculty (NLN PDF source).
+According to a quick search via Indeed®, there are vacancies in every unit, department and specialty across the nursing industry.
+The important takeaway is that not only is there a shortage of practicing nurses in all fields, but also a shortage of academic nurses.
+According to the NLN Biennial Survey, 43% of prelicensure nursing programs report the number one reason for the inability to expand enrollment is a lack of nursing faculty (NLN PDF source).
 To practice as a nurse educator, a nurse must have a graduate degree in nursing.
-Just as pre-licensure nursing programs have difficulty increasing capacity due to limited faculty, graduate nursing programs have the same issue.
+Just as a prelicensure nursing programs have difficulty increasing capacity due to limited faculty, graduate nursing programs have the same issue.

 Where Are Most Nursing Jobs Located?